-One of my Facebook friends shared this cool article she got inspiration from on Entrepreur.com.
-The article is by James Clear and you can read it here if you like: http://www.entrepreneur.com/article/230333.
-It’s called “Forget Setting Goals.
+One of my Facebook friends shared a cool article she got inspiration from on Entrepreur.com.
+The article was by James Clear and it’s no longer at the link I originally had so I had to remove the link.
+It was called “Forget Setting Goals.
 Focus on This Instead”.
-Well, the “this” in the article is systems, that is, the article talks about how the systems you use to achieve your goals are a better focus than the goals themselves.
+Well, the “this” in the article was systems, that is, the article talked about how the systems you use to achieve your goals are a better focus than the goals themselves.

 I spend quite a bit of time in the e-book talking about how to set your goals so that they are truly motivational and so that they don’t set you up for failure.
 For example, saying “I want to lose five pounds in 30 days” sets you up for failure.
 As a goal, it just doesn’t cut it on several levels.
 I mean, who can live up to such an arbitrary, unpleasant goal?
 No, the essence of goal-setting is to make it general enough yet emotionally resonant so that you actually have a shot of obtaining these goals.